Lara-cerq/Project_DA_Java_EN_Come_to_the_Rescue_of_a_Java_Application/Project02Eclipse/README.md

-Sample project for OpenClassroom's fundamentals of Java
+Sample project Java used for count the frequency of a symptom by reading a file symptoms.txt This project also write the result in a file results.out